 What’s more, the fan features a smart control hub that gives you full control of the unit from your phone.
 In addition, it includes a fire sense safety shut-off that reduces its chances of getting damaged because of overheating.

-What do we love it for?
-The fan’s variable ECM motor is the bomb.
+What we liked: The fan’s variable ECM motor is the bomb.
 It gives you full control of your attic’s temperature.
 The adjustable thermostat, humidistat and smart control hub are also a huge plus.
 Plus, installation is easy breezy thanks to its plug and play compatibility to standard 120volt outlets.

-What were we disappointed with?
-Some users have complained that the fan can be a bit noisy.
+What could be better: Some users have complained that the fan can be a bit noisy.
 Also you have to dig deeper into your pockets for the unit.

 Other features: 12-inch blades, aluminum construction, button control, automatic shutters